froala/froala-reactive/README.md

 #### License

 This package is released under the MIT License (see LICENSE).
+However, in order to use Froala WYSIWYG HTML Editor plugin you should purchase a license for it.

-Froala Editor has [3 different licenses](https://froala.com/wysiwyg-editor/v2.0/pricing) for commercial use.
+Froala Editor has [3 different licenses](https://froala.com/wysiwyg-editor/pricing) for commercial use.
-For details please see [License Agreement](https://froala.com/wysiwyg-editor/v2.0/terms).
+For details please see [License Agreement](https://froala.com/wysiwyg-editor/terms).